Ramsey Numbers in Kneser Graphs: General bounds on Kneser Ramsey numbers

 Let $\{T_1, \dots, T_{t}\}$ be the set of all triangles in $G$.
 Then, there is a good edge-coloring of $G$ if and only if there exists an assignment $(v_1, \dots, v_{|E(G)|}) \in \{0,1\}^{|E(G)|}$ such that the clause $B=\bigwedge_{i = 1}^t B_{T_i}$ is satisfiable (True).

 Our program builds the clause $B$ and then checks its satisfiability.

-The proof of Theorem \ref{thm: computational} follows because our program found a good coloring of $\textrm{KG}(8,2)$ (this coloring is given explicitly in Appendix A), but declared that the graphs $\textrm{KG}(9,2)$ and $\textrm{KG}(13,3)$ do not have good colorings.
+The proof of Theorem \ref{thm: computational} for $\rkn{2}{3}{3}$ follows because our program found a good coloring of $\textrm{KG}(8,2)$, but declared that the graph $\textrm{KG}(9,2)$ does not have a good coloring.
+The bounds for the other Kneser Ramsey numbers in Theorem \ref{thm: computational} were obtained in similar ways.